What is Azure Monitor for VMs (preview)?

 - The notifications that are sent.

-The log size varies by the string lengths of counters, and it can increase with the number of logical disks and network adapters.
+The log size varies by the string lengths of performance counters, and it can increase with the number of logical disks and network adapters allocated to the VM.
 If you already have a workspace and are collecting these counters, no duplicate charges are applied.
 If you're already using Service Map, the only change you’ll see is the additional connection data that's sent to Azure Monitor.

 To understand the requirements and methods that help you monitor your virtual machines, review Deploy Azure Monitor for VMs.